lmangall/Raycaster-Game-Engine/README.md

 ### Opening Issues

 - **Frequent Issue Creation:** Open an issue for each small feature, bug, or task.
 This helps in better tracking and organization.

-### Issue Details

 - **Tags:** Use relevant tags to categorize and label issues (e.g., `bug`, `feature`, `documentation`, etc.).
 - **Assignees:** Assign issues to team members responsible for their resolution.

-## Branching Strategy

-- **Branch Naming:** Create branches for new features or bug fixes with clear and descriptive names.

-- **Keeping Main Working:** The `main` branch should always be in a working state.
-Avoid pushing directly to `main`.
+- **Branch Naming:** We found practical to create the branch right from the issue tab in Github

 ## Pull Requests (PRs)

-- **PR Opening:** Open a pull request once changes are ready for review.
+- **PR Opening:** Open a pull request once changes are ready for review. (the main repo page on Github will offer you the option after a "fresh push"
 - **PR Review:** Collaborators review each other's code by commenting on the PR.

-- **Assignee:** Assign the PR to the person responsible for reviewing and merging.

-- **Never Push to Main:** Never push directly to `main`.
-Changes should always go through the PR process.

-- **PR Acceptance:** Collaborators must accept PRs before merging.
-This ensures code review and quality control.

 ## Protection of Main Branch